 This understanding is offered from psychological, sociological, political, historical, and interdisciplinary perspectives via our Advisory Board and community partners.
 We have been a member of New Brunswick's Roundtable of Crime and Public Safety since 2011.
 We were very excited to be part of this Roundtable, which informed the development of the province's Crime Prevention and Reduction Strategy and we continue to contribute to its ongoing evolution and its implementation.

-Students in undergraduate and graduate programs at the University of New Brunswick (or other institutions) with criminal justice interests are welcome to seek opportunities to become involved in research underway at the CCJS.
+Students in undergraduate and graduate programs at the University of New Brunswick (or other institutions) with criminal justice interests are welcome to seek opportunities to become involved in research underway at the CCJS-PR.
 They also participate in workshop/lecture series/conferences when they are offered to the public.

 For those interested in university level training in criminal justice topics, the UNB Saint John campus offers a Criminal Justice Minor within the Faculty of Arts for students in degree programs at UNB.
-Many disciplines and departments on campus offer courses related to social deviance, criminal behaviour, and crime.
+Many disciplines and departments on campus offer courses related to social deviance, criminal behaviour and crime.

 To date, most of our graduate student affiliates are in the Masters of Experimental Psychology program (UNB Saint John), Doctoral Program in Experimental Psychology (UNB Fredericton or Saint John), or the Doctoral program in Clinical Psychology (UNB Fredericton).